guard2020/guardce/README.md

 cp <INSTALL_DIR>/guardce-1.0/guard_cloud/docker-compose-cloud-min.yml .
 ```
 4) Edit .env file.
 You have to set the {GUARD_SERVER} variable with your external IP address or DNS and {GUARD_SERVER_ADDRESS} with your internal IP address.
 All other values can be unchanged.
-5) Run
+5) To create required volumes run following instructions.
+The {VOLUME_DIR} defined in .env will be the root directory (eg: /opt/guard).
 ```console
 cd <INSTALL_DIR>/guardce-1.0/guard_cloud/volumes
 sudo bash ./build-volumes-min.sh
 ```
-       to create required volumes.
-The {VOLUME_DIR} defined in .env will be the root directory (eg: /opt/guard).
 6) For elasticsearch, you need to run:
 ```console
 sudo sysctl -w vm.max_map_count=262144